NYPL/metadata-documentation/metadata/inclusive-reparative.md

 - Recognizing that libraries are not neutral, the Metadata Services Unit (MSU) has prioritized two parallel efforts:
   - Inclusive description: the intentional creation of new metadata grounded in best practices developed to minimize bias and harm
   - Reparative description: the remediation of existing metadata that is harmful, biased, offensive, outdated, or inaccurate

-{: .note }
-In addition to the general workflows and best practices described below, the MSU leads and participates in several [Projects](/metadata-documentation/projects/) related to inclusive and reparative description.
+- In addition to the general workflows and best practices described below, the MSU leads and participates in several [Projects](/metadata-documentation/projects/) related to inclusive and reparative description

 ## Workflows (For Non-MSU Staff)